-Venice was once a European superpower.
-Today, it's just a small town of about 55,000 people – yet it entertains millions of visitors each year.
-On a recent trip, a Venetian friend confided in me that there are no truly untouristy restaurants left in Venice.
-He said to stay in business these days every restaurant must cater to tourists.
+Once a European superpower, Venice is now, at least in one sense, a small town of about 55,000 people – yet it entertains millions of visitors each year.
+Not too long ago, a Venetian friend confided in me that there are no truly untouristy restaurants left in Venice.
+To stay in business these days, he said, every restaurant must cater to tourists.
 Then, with a twinkle in his eye, he added, "But there are still the cicchetti bars."

 Venetians call this pub crawl the giro d'ombra.
 Giro means "stroll," and ombra — slang for a glass of wine — means "shade."
 This dates back to the old days, when a portable wine bar scooted with the shadow of the Campanile bell tower across St. Mark's Square.
 That wine bar is long gone, but the cicchetti bars remain, tucked away in the back streets.